 - THP is a long-term, residential program based on abstinence, the 12-step model and community.
-The educational portion is self-paced and usually requires 7-9 months to complete. - Clients live on property and have all their basic needs met (food, clothes, personal hygiene items, medical services, prescriptions, workbooks, etc.) while taking classes and building a recovery network within and outside The Healing Place. - Clients will walk to classes and must be able to walk 5-8 miles per day. - Residents are not able to work outside of The Healing Place before they reach Transition.
+The educational portion is self-paced and usually requires 7-9 months to complete. - Participants live on property and have all their basic needs met (food, clothes, personal hygiene items, medical services, prescriptions, workbooks, etc.) while taking classes and building a recovery network within and outside The Healing Place. - Participants will walk to classes and must be able to walk approximately 5 miles per day. - Residents are not able to work outside of The Healing Place before they reach Transition.
 There is a workforce development component of the program called CARITAS Works that will help prepare residents for employment and independent living in the community.
-Residents will also have in-house job assignments while participating in THP, i.e. helping in the kitchen, maintenance and housekeeping. - When a resident completes the educational and transition portion of the program, they have the opportunity to become Alumni and join the Alumni Association.
-We currently have a brotherhood of more than 750 alumni at THP.
+Residents will also have in-house job assignments while participating in THP, i.e. helping in the kitchen, maintenance, laundry, and housekeeping. - When a resident completes the educational and transition portion of the program, they have the opportunity to become Alumni and join the Alumni Association.
+Alumni status signals successful completion The Healing Place program.
+We currently have an active alumni association of 750+ members.